rasulkireev/obsidian/obsidian/Sources/courses/Effortless Output in Roam/Effortless Output in Roam - Part 2 - Choose your Capstone.md

 - Deliverable: What will you create from exploring that topic?

 So, the main idea here is to actually create something.
-I'm exploring my ideas in [[Capston Ideas for Effortless Output in Roam course | this document]].
+I'm exploring my ideas in [[Capstone Ideas for Effortless Output in Roam course | this document]].

+---

+I have a couple of cool projects going on and don't want to do a Capstone right now.
+What I do want is to learn of good ways to build my digital brain using the Zettelkasten method.
+Or rather, how Nat does his.
+I will keep a [[Capstone Ideas for Effortless Output in Roam course| list of potential Capstone projects]] that I will do, but for know I will focus on building my database, that I will use extensively in the close future.

+So, I will just continue to the [[Effortless Output in Roam - Part 3 - Research - Building Your Roam Database | part 3]] of the course.